fwup-home/fwup/README.md

     key = ${ANY_ENVIRONMENT_VARIABLE:-adefault}

 Inside configuration files, it can be useful to define constants that are used throughout the file.
-All constants are stored as environment variables.
-By default, definitions do not overwrite environment variables with the same name:
+Constants are referenced identically to environment variables.
+Here is an example:

     define(MY_CONSTANT, 5)

-To define a constant that is not affected by environment variables of the same name, use `define!`:
+By default, repeated definitions of the same constant do not change that constant's value.
+In other words, the first definition wins.
+Note that the first definition could come from a similarly named environment variable.
+This makes it possible to override a constant in a build script.

+In some cases, having the last definition win is preferable for constants that never ever should be overriden by the environment or by earlier calls to `define`.
+For this behavior, use `define!`:

     define!(MY_CONSTANT, "Can't override this")

+Simple math calculations may also be performed using `define_eval()` and `define_eval!()`.
+For example:

+    define_eval(AN_OFFSET, "${PREVIOUS_OFFSET} + ${PREVIOUS_COUNT}")

+These two functions were added in release 0.10.0, but since they are evaluated at firmware creation time, .fw files created using them are compatible with older versions of `fwup`.

 ## Global scope